 WHAT QUESTIONS SHOULD I ASK DURING A JOB INTERVIEW?

 Did you just get call for a job interview?
 Congratulations!
 The excitement of possibly landing a new role within a company is always a great feeling.
 However, we all know the true reality of interviewing is this: you must interview and you must interview well.
 Many people fear the interview for this specific reason.
-One way you can interview well is to ask questions at the end of the job interview.
+One of the best ways you can interview well is to ask targeted interview questions at the end of the job interview.

 Interviewing is a two-way street, and asking questions at the end of the interview shows the employer that you’re interested in the role and you’re not looking to take just any job (even though you may be willing).
 An interviewer won’t just take any employee, so you should have the same approach when it comes to interviewing.
 Our professional resume writers successfully gathered information from career coaches and recruiters and put together a guide of questions that you can ask at the end of your interview to stand out.
 Here’s 117 questions to ask an interviewer in a job interview.

 - How will my performance be measured in this role?